-Those who pay the most are the victims of truck crashes, many of which could be prevented if the driver or employer had simply followed the rules.
-The Illinois truck accident attorneys of Rosenfeld Injury Lawyers are passionate about seeking justice for those who are unjustly exposed to harm simply by being in the way of a negligent driver.Truck Crash Fatalities on the Rise in Illinois
+Those who pay the most are the victims of truck crashes, many of which could be prevented if the driver or employer had merely followed the rules.
+The Illinois truck accident attorneys of Rosenfeld Injury Lawyers LLC are passionate about seeking justice for those who are unjustly exposed to harm by just being in the way of a negligent driver.

-This alarming statistic demands a decisive response to the manner in which we handle truck safety and pursue companies and drivers whose actions are the cause of the thousands of truck collisions occurring on our streets every year.
-The victims of trucking accidents are not only more likely to die from their injuries than when in accidents with other motor vehicles, but those who survive are often left mangled, maimed and forever changed by their experiences.The Root Cause of Trucking Negligence is Greed
+This alarming statistic demands a decisive response to the way we handle truck safety and pursue companies and drivers whose actions are the cause of the thousands of truck collisions occurring on our streets every year.
+The victims of trucking accidents are not only more likely to die from their injuries than when in crashes with other motor vehicles, but those who survive are often left mangled, maimed, and forever changed by their experiences.

-Trucking companies may have to spend money maintaining and repairing vehicles that fail to pass inspections, but making sure that drivers are awake, alert and in control of equipment that is functioning properly could prevent the deaths of hundreds of motorists every year who only happened to be in the wrong place at the wrong time.
-The following actions and policy decisions are common influential factors in truck collisions.
+Trucking companies may have to spend money maintaining and repairing vehicles that fail to pass inspections but making sure that drivers are awake, alert and in control of equipment that is functioning correctly could prevent the deaths of hundreds of motorists every year who only happened to be in the wrong place at the wrong time.
+The following actions and policy decisions are common causes and influential factors in truck collisions.

-- Failure to perform routine maintenance.
-It is a great disservice to employees for truck companies to refuse to properly maintain their vehicles, because when the driver is involved in an accident, he or she is the one to take the brunt of the criticism and blame.
-The long distances traveled by truck drivers can wear on their vehicles' tires, braking systems, hydraulics and engines.
+- Failure to perform routine maintenance – It is a great disservice to employees for truck companies to refuse to properly maintain their vehicles because when the driver is involved in an accident, he or she is the one to take the brunt of the criticism and blame.
+The long distances traveled by truck drivers can wear on their vehicles' tires, braking systems, hydraulics, and engines.
 When these systems fail during use, it can have catastrophic consequences.

 - Manufactural defect.
 Sometimes, the manufacturers of trucks and trucking equipment release products that do not perform as intended.
 When the failure of these devices compromises the ability of the driver to maintain control of his or her truck, the manufacturer needs to share liability for any accident that results.

-Trucking companies could prevent thousands of accidents nationwide by changing their safety practices, but to do so would require taking trucks off of the road for inspection and routine maintenance.
-This would cost employers money in lost production and in repair costs.
+Trucking companies could prevent thousands of accidents nationwide by changing their safety practices.
+However, to do so would require taking trucks off of the road for inspection and routine maintenance.
+This safety practice would cost employers money in lost production and repair costs.
 At some point, a line needs to be drawn in the sand when profits and margins are given higher priority than human lives.

-If you are involved in an accident with a large truck, you can be certain that the company which owns that truck is going to get to work immediately to protect its interests.
-Trucking companies employ expensive defense lawyers who have specified experience identifying and taking advantage of loopholes in truck accident cases and they will have already started collecting evidence by the time you have received initial medical care for your injuries.
+If you are involved in an accident with a large truck, you can be confident that the company that owns that truck is going to get to work immediately to protect its interests.
+Trucking companies And their insurance company employ expensive defense lawyers who have specified experience identifying and taking advantage of loopholes in truck accident cases.
+The commercial truck company will have already started collecting evidence by the time you have received initial medical care for your injuries.

-Our accident reconstruction specialists can gather evidence and records from the scene of the accident and recreate the accident to establish the exact cause.
-Our medical team is able to testify to your need for medical treatments and procedures that the defense may otherwise question and our economists can establish the financial impact of your injuries due to an altered lifestyle and the need for ongoing care or therapy.
+Our accident reconstruction specialists can gather evidence and records from the scene of the tractor-trailer accident and recreate the accident to establish the exact cause.
+Our medical team can testify to your need for medical treatments and procedures that the defense may otherwise question, and our economists can prove the financial impact of your injuries due to an altered lifestyle and the need for ongoing care or therapy.